Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 Murray nodded in understanding and handed Regaari some keys.
 "Horse’s apartment.
 He told me to give them to you."

-"…tell him thank you."
+"...tell him thank you."

 "Tell him yourself, laddie, he’ll be out eventually I’d wager."

-"…understood."
+"...understood."

 Murray fixed himself a quick snack and padded out again silent as a mythical ninja, one of his many unique skills that set him apart from everyone else.
 He was so quiet Regaari didn’t hear him walk down the hall, open his door, or even enter his room.
 It was only when he heard Murray’s partner stir that he could place him at all.
 That was the thing that was uniquely Murray; his careful, perfect movement.
 And he could move like that at full tilt, a silent, deadly lightning bolt in his EV-MASS, making him the only human member of the team stealthy enough to avoid detection by the Gaoians.

 Regaari was about to clean up and leave when the floor trembled much more strongly than Firth’s footfalls, and the incredibly heavy, thudding, leg-swinging gait of Arés made itself known.
 The other men were of course varying degrees of extremely large specimens but only he could cause the entire building to shudder slightly just by *walking.* He was the hardest, densest, toughest, most massive and easily the strongest member of the team, and nobody but Burgess or Firth could approach his size, power, or appetite.

-And he was fast, almost as fast in a short sprint as Firth…at just over a short-legged five-foot-ten.
+And he was fast, almost as fast in a short sprint as Firth... at just over a short-legged five-foot-ten.
 Burgess stood six-foot-four and Firth stood (even slightly hunched and crouching) five inches beyond that.
 Adam made up the difference with sheer, insane power.
 Like Firth he was a genuine freak of nature, but while Firth was an awe-inspiring, all-around athletic powerhouse of a warrior, Arés was a man possessed of extreme, naturally enduring strength developed to its absolute limits through pain, Crue-D, lucky timing, and ideal genetics.
 And like Firth, his aggression was deep and powerful.

 Aggression he spent fruitfully and vigorously in healthy pursuits, such as Kovač, his current mate.
 He had many personal charms, of course, especially his fundamentally friendly and caring nature.
 But tonight was a celebration of the body.
 He too entered the kitchen as uncouth, unclean and uncaring as Firth and Blaczynski had earlier, fresh from his liaison and blissfully happy, yet somehow still bore the stink and appearance of deep, unsatisfied arousal.
 Clearly, he had much more planned for the evening.
 On Adam his love-stink was so powerful it overwhelmed Firth’s scent and not even the gentle breeze from the windows helped clear it out.